Anwar hails 'new dawn for Malaysia' following release from prison

 The former ruling Barisan Nasional coalition was toppled in part because of deep national disgust with former prime minister Najib Razak, who stands accused of presiding over the plundering of 1MDB, a state investment fund he established.

-Anwar said he bore no ill-will against former prime minister Najib as well, but added that latter must answer to the charge of "injustice" to the people.
+Anwar said he bore no ill-will against Najib as well, but added that latter must answer to the charge of "injustice" to the people.

 Dr Mahathir has barred Najib from leaving the country pending investigations.